 The Student Code shall apply to a student's conduct even if the student withdraws from school while a disciplinary matter is pending.
-The Associate Vice President for Student Life shall decide whether the Student Code shall be applied to conduct occurring off campus, on a case-by-case basis, at his or her discretion.
+The Director of Student Life shall decide whether the Student Code shall be applied to conduct occurring off campus, on a case-by-case basis, at his or her discretion.